lazariv/hpc-compendium/doc.zih.tu-dresden.de/docs/software/compilers.md

 # Compilers

-The following compilers are available on our platforms:
+The following compilers are available on the ZIH system:

 |                      | GNU Compiler Collection | Intel Compiler | PGI Compiler (Nvidia HPC SDK) |
 |----------------------|-----------|------------|-------------|